aesteve-rh/git-prune-merged/README.md

 Prune all branches (local and remote) and do not ask for confirmation:

-    git prune-rebase pr --all --yes
+    git prune-merged pr --all --yes
     [I] [deleted] .... origin/dev-branch3
     [I] [deleted] .... origin/dev-branch4
     [I] [deleted] .... dev-branch1